gdaverdin/bioinfo/Lab-6-:-Loops-and-Lazyness.md

     done

 Let's start by running FASTQC on the brain and adrenal RNAseq fastq files.
 These are single end reads (not paired end).
+LOG ONTO AN INTERACTIVE NODE USING QLOGIN.
 Copy the fastqs, chr19.fa, and the gtf gene models into your own directory.
 I have placed the data here:

     aharkess@zcluster:/home/student/binf4550/data/06.Loops/human_rnaseq$ ls -lh
     total 88M